Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Maximizing the Productive Output of the Network

 In our model, the equilibrium behavior of the agents are tightly coupled with the network structure and the reward sharing scheme as seen from \Cref{eq:exponential-NE}.
 In this section, we look at how the equilibrium behavior affects the {\em social output} of the hierarchy $T$ for a given effort vector $\mathbf{x} \in [0,1]^n$, defined as follows.

 This quantity captures the sum of the output of each individual agents in the network, where the output of each agent is the product of their productivity and production effort.
-For a given hierarchy $T$, let us define the optimal effort vector as $\mathbf{x}^{\text{OPT}} \in \argmax_{\mathbf{x}} SO(\mathbf{x}, T)$.
+For a given hierarchy $T$, define the optimal effort vector as $\mathbf{x}^{\text{OPT}} \in \argmax_{\mathbf{x}} SO(\mathbf{x}, T)$.
 This is the production effort profile across the network that maximizes the total direct output value, considering also the effect of communication effort (induced by lower production effort) on the productivity of other nodes.
-Ideally the designer would like to achieve this maximal social output for the given hierarchy.
-However, the strategic choice of the individuals might not always lead to this performance of the system as a whole.
+Ideally a planner (the management of an organization) would like to achieve this maximal social output for the given hierarchy.
+However, the strategic choice of the individuals might not always lead to this global performance.
 The question we address in this section is how the Nash equilibrium effort level $\mathbf{x}^*$ performs in comparison to the socially optimal outcome $\mathbf{x}^{\text{OPT}}$.

+Note that computing $\mathbf{x}^{\text{OPT}}$ is easy for the EP model.
+Finding the maxima of $SO(\mathbf{x}, T)$ can be done via backward induction on the levels in the hierarchy and solving nonlinear equations of single variable at each stage.

 We will consider cases where the equilibrium is unique, hence, the {\em price of anarchy} \citep{koutsoupias1999worst} is given by:

 This quantity measures the degree of efficiency of the network.
 Making PoA equal to unity would be the ideal achievement for the designer.
 However, that may not always be possible given the parameters of the model.
 In such a case, we provide a design procedure of the reward sharing scheme that yields the maximum social output.